shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Rust flew out and shrugged.
 He proceeded to the next door, which was behind Larkwren and E’Zhule.
 The door explodes!
 Pieces of curved metal and sharp wood splinters fly everywhere, jabbing Larkwren and E’Zhule.
 Rust, despite being the closest to the explosion, gets pushed back, but takes no damage.

 “See?
 He’s invincible.”
-Larkwren picked splinters out of his scalemail.
+Larkwren picked splinters out of his scale mail.
 “You’re being overprotective.”

 “I’m not being overprotective!”
 Miko examined Rust.
 “He’s got a scratch!
 See?”